dbalsom/pc-emulation-book/README.md

     - Ideally, all text in the book should be of original authorship.
 This is our opportunity to clarify material, remove ambiguities, and create the clearest, most helpful documentation on the a particular topic available.
  - Please be knowledgable about the topic of your contributions.
 If you've never programmed or emulated a serial port, perhaps you should not write a chapter on the serial port.
 Yes, anyone can read and translate a datasheet, but the point of this work is to go beyond.
 And as any emulator author can tell you, the datasheets can lie.

+## License

+ - Except where otherwise noted, all content in this book is released into the public domain under Creative Commons CC0 1.0.
+See LICENSE.

 ## Special Thanks To

  - modem7 of minuszerodegrees.net, which remains to single best single resource documenting everything about the IBM 5150 and 5160.
 I have relied on it heavily.
 He has graciously given me permission to include material from MZD.